s39674/PCB-Component-Detection/README.md

 # PCB-Component-Detection

-Trying to use AI to identify pcb components
+**PCB-CD** is one of the engines that in the future will power **image2schematic**: https://github.com/s39674/Image2schematic.
+You can also use it as a standalone tool to identify pcb components.

-This is one of the engines behind **image2schematic**.
+Any help is greatly appreciated!